-Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in DfE's Improving School Attendance advice including: Weekly EWO strategy meetings in a plan-do- review cycle to tackle persistent absence.
-This guidance was informed by engagement with schools who have significantly reduced their persistent absence levels, teachers' standards, Ofsted's school inspection handbook and other DfE statutory and non- statutory guidance.
-5 Attendance clinics in the Spring term.
+Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in DfE's Improving School Attendance advice including: Weekly strategy meetings with attendance officer in a plan-do-review cycle to tackle persistent absence.
+This guidance was informed by engagement with schools who have significantly reduced their persistent absence levels, teachers' standards, Ofsted's school inspection handbook and other DfE statutory and nonstatutory guidance.
+07 Attendance clinics in the Spring term.
 Using attendance, pastoral and SEND staff who are skilled in supporting pupils and their families to identify and overcome barriers to attendance.